giantswarm/docs/src/content/ui-api/kubectl-gs/gitops/add-wc.md

 owner:
   - https://github.com/orgs/giantswarm/teams/team-honeybadger
 user_questions:
-  - How do I configure workload cluster in the GitOps repository?
+  - How do I configure Workload Cluster in the GitOps repository?
 ---

-This command adds a new workload cluster to the GitOps repository.
+This command adds a new Workload Cluster to the GitOps repository.

 Other command this commad depends on:
 - [gitops init]({{< relref "/ui-api/kubectl-gs/gitops/init" >}})